AbhisarAnand/CodeContext/README.md

 ### Output

 The output is a file named `code_context.txt` in the same directory where the script is executed.
 The file contains the paths and contents of all relevant files.
 Here is an example:
-- Example Directory Structure
+- Example Directory Structure:
-    Assume the following directory structure for a Python project:
+    - Assume the following directory structure for a Python project:
     ```
     project/
     ├── main.py